 As suggested by the name, many people choose to move into retirement homes because it provides a community.
 Many people find they prefer to live in a place filled with people of similar age to themselves, and it provides an opportunity for socialization, and to participate in group activities.
 Depending on the type of community you choose to live in, activities will be provided, and often there are group outings offered that allow residents to go on trips they may not have normally been able to undergo on their own.
 Many people find themselves becoming especially engaged in activities such as gardening or art, either with the activities staff, other members of the community, or simply by themselves.

-No matter what your reasons for considering living within a retirement community you will find that everything you need will be provided.
+No matter what your reasons for considering living in a retirement community you will find that everything you need will be provided.
 As we age it can become more difficult to care for ourselves, and many people rest easy knowing that housecleaning, dining, and medical help are within the area where they live, not to mention the close social circles that form in such communities.
 If you are seriously considering moving into a retirement home or community, the best thing you can do is research what kind of places might be best for you, and to find one that you are happy with.
-Many homes are state sponsored, and often there is financial help available for those looking to retire there.
+Many homes are state-sponsored, and often there is financial help available for those looking to retire there.